lh536/vueGmailUI/README.md

-# Initial VueJS, Tailwind CSS & ViteJS boilerplate
+# Default GMail UI Sample Page

-This is my own initial VueJS, Tailwind CSS and ViteJS boilerplate with my current and most used settings ready to use.
+My name is Fabio Duarte, I'm a junior frontend developer.
+I just want to show what I've learned since mid-2020.
+This is a recreation of the default GMail UI page using Tailwind CSS and VueJS.

 #### All suggestions are welcome!